For information about testing resources, where to get tested, how the testing process works, and what to do if you test positive, please see Testing.

 Or, call the Employee Health Exposure Hotline (919-385-0429, option 1).

 Employees can go to Employee Health COVID Guidelines to learn more.

 *Note: Effective March 1, 2022, the Duke COVID hotline operates from 8 a.m. – 5 p.m.
 Monday through Friday, and from 8 a.m. – Noon Saturday and Sunday

 Given broad vaccine distribution along with other key indicators, Duke University and Duke University Health System, has transitioned back to use of accrued time off for any future COVID-related absences (i.e. illness, isolation, quarantine, reactions).
 As of Sept.
 1, 2021, University staff should use accrued vacation or sick time as appropriate for all instances where work is not being performed.
 Rare exceptions may occur where individuals require hospitalization for severe infections.
 These situations will be reviewed on a case-by-case basis.

-Duke students, faculty, and staff can use the SymMon app to report any COVID symptoms or access information about submitting a positive test from an outside provider.
+Duke employees can use My COVID Link to report any COVID symptoms or access information about submitting a positive test from an outside provider.